Mightynumnums/Appium-Mobile-Project-Java/README.md

 - Each part will have the before and after class.
 - In order to run the test:
     - Make sure you have your Appium server running
-    - Make sure you have your Android imltr running
+    - Make sure you have your Android emulator or iOS simulator running
  - To run the test, click the arrow next to the @Test
     - That should trigger your Appium server to connect to the app and perform the test